BigDataRepublic/modern_data_stack_training/README.md

 ```

 Supplementary exercises:
-* Write a test that fails, for example, omit one of the order statuses in the `accepted_values` list.
+* Write a test that fails, for example, omit one of the cities in the `accepted_values` list.
 What does a failing test look like?
 Can you debug the failure?
 * Run the tests for one model only.
 If you grouped your `stg_` models into a directory, try running the tests for all the models in that directory.

 ### Exercise: [Document your models](https://docs.getdbt.com/tutorial/test-and-document-your-project#document-your-models)

 Adding [documentation](https://docs.getdbt.com/docs/building-a-dbt-project/documentation) to your project allows you to describe your models in rich detail, and share that information with your team.
 Here, we're going to add some basic documentation to our project.

 1. Update your `models/staging/_models.yml` file to include some descriptions.
-    * Both on the model and column level.
+    * Both on model and column level.
 1. Execute `dbt docs generate` to generate the documentation for your project.
     * dbt introspects your project and your warehouse to generate a json file with rich documentation about your project, which can be found at `target/catalog.json`
 1. [CLI] Execute `dbt docs serve` to launch the documentation in a local website.